MEV Capture Through Time-Advantaged Arbitrage: Model Description

 \section{Model Description}

-We study the scenario in which one single actor has a time advantage of $T_w$ over everybody else when submitting transactions to a rollup (or blockchain) sequencer over a time period of $T$.
-Practically, the time advantage is achieved by delaying all transactions by other actors by $T_w$.
+We study the scenario in which one single actor has a time advantage of $T_w$ over everybody else when submitting transactions to a rollup (or blockchain) sequencer over a time period of length $T$.
+This time advantage is achieved by delaying the processing of all other actors' transactions by $T_W$, while the advantaged actor’s transactions are sequenced immediately.
+In other words, one actor purchases access to a ``fast lane'', allowing their transactions to bypass an artificially applied delay of $T_w$ during the regular processing of transactions.
+Apart from the applied delay, transactions are ordered on a first-come, first-served basis.
+Note that there is no limit on the number of transactions that can be submitted through the fast lane during the period $T$ of access.

 To assess the value of this advantage, we examine the potential arbitrage profits that can be extracted with this time edge.
 Specifically, we examine the profit potential from performing arbitrage trades between an \gls{AMM} pool on the rollup and an external venue on which the same token pair is traded.
 The external venue could be thought of as comprising the entire outside market.
 We assume the price impact of trading on the external venue is negligible compared to the price impact on the \gls{AMM}.~\footnote{This is the case when the external venue is assumed to have infinitely deep liquidity, or at least significantly deeper liquidity than the \gls{AMM} pool.}